pkimpel/retro-1620/software/demos/EQTCD/README.txt

 EQTCD.spt
     Original transcription of the 1968 program listing done by Paul Kimpel in August 2023.

+EQTCD.sps
-The original program required the Monitor II operating system and its SPS assembler, which we don't presently have, thus it can't be assembled in its original form.
+    SPS source deck extracted from EQTCD.spt.
+This original version requires the Monitor II operating system and its SPS assembler, which we don't presently have, thus it can't be assembled in its original form.

 EQTCD-Monitor-I.sps
     SPS source deck extracated from EQTCD.spt with minimum modifications